Google Fuchsia OS is packed with the Ledger system, that store everything in the cloud storage.

 On holding the home screen, Android analyzes the screen for information, but Fuchsia is expected to go deeper and fetch more information as compared to Android.
 For instance, while checking out a restaurant in Fuchsia, the user may see the review, then go to the calendar to check dates, and says “Okay Google, “schedule a team lunch,” - guess what?
 It will be done.

-With an increase in the number of smart devices, we have got a phone, tablet, desktop, laptop, wearables, and more.
+With an increase in the number of smart devices, we have got a phone, tablet, desktop, laptop, and trendy wearables apps.
 So, to cater all the platforms to work, Google is trying to design Google Fuchsia OS in such a way that it can work on any device with similar user experience.

 Today, there is an issue of maintaining progress and context while handling various devices.
 But with Fuchsia, the user has to sign in to his Google Account and the device will save the information across all the devices.